-Naktuinbouw uses information on resistance when describing new varieties.
-An official variety description is legally required for admission of a variety and is always based on a test by an independent body.
+Variety Testing uses information on resistance when describing new varieties.
+An official variety description is legally required for listing a variety on the National list and is always based on a test by an independent body.
 More information on resistance in relation to DUS testing and official variety description can be found in the Frequently Asked Questions on this page below.

 The tests, which we perform for DUS testing, we can also perform for third parties.
-Through our independent position and our transparent and accessible way of working, we strengthen mutual trust between companies that encounter each other in the market and we ensure that anyone can register varieties including companies that cannot test for resistance themselves.
+Through our independent position and our open and accessible way of working, we strengthen mutual trust between companies that encounter each other in the market and we ensure that anyone can register varieties.
+Including companies that cannot test for resistance themselves.

 Below you can find an overview of resistance tests that we can perform for you at a fixed fee.
 In addition, we can develop new resistance tests at your request in all possible crops including ornamental crops.